 With everything going on health-wise, and then personal struggles on top of that, 2013 was an extremely difficult year for me.
 Depression started setting in and my motivation to do anything just wasn’t there.
 I wrote the article on staying positive since there are so many people like me (and many more with worse physical ailments) that need a little guidance.

-Since I tried to keep the article from getting too long, I left out a couple things: a support system is super important, and so is faith.
+There are a few things I want to add to the list below: a support system is super important, and so is faith.
 Family and friends that understand what you are going through is so important!!
 And if you don’t feel like you have a good support network, it’s okay to find a counselor to talk to.
 Getting stuff out of your head can be a big relief.

 Faith is also important, more than anything else on the list.
 If you don’t have hope in a better future, and faith that things will work out, then life loses it’s zest and everything becomes gray.
 My faith is in God, I know that He will carry me through anything that comes my way, no matter what it is.